 If you are confident you just want your gutters repaired, make several calls and get multiple estimates.
 This can also be a good job for a handyman, who may be more likely to give you a good price than someone who is motivated to sell you a new system.
 When searching Angie’s List for service providers, be sure to check both categories “gutter repair” and “handyman.”

 Gutters are relatively simple in design and so there are just a few major ways they can fail.
 These are the most likely causes for gutter damage and how to repair them.

-Your gutters can be clogged with debris such as build up from natural materials like leaves or from unnatural materials like tennis balls.
+Your gutters can be clogged with debris build up from natural materials like leaves or from unnatural materials like tennis balls.
 If you notice water marks under your gutters or pooling water and mildew near your foundation, your gutters are probably overflowing and simply need cleaned out.
-Don’t just think horizontal here.
-Your downspout can also be blocked.
+Don’t just think horizontal here as your downspout can also be blocked.

 If you notice your gutters leaning down or pulling away from the house, you need to act quickly to avoid rotting fascia board and total gutter collapse.
 The reason for your gutter sag is most likely the result of a broken hanger or spike.
 Inspect the problem area and replace broken hardware as necessary.
 You can purchase screw-in spikes instead of hammer-in to help with spike holes that have become worn and loose.

 Your gutter might also be sagging due to excess weight from debris that needs cleaned out, ice expansion over the winter or from undue stress such as leaning a ladder on your gutters which you should never do.
 If there is permanent warping — you may need to replace that section of gutter, if not your whole system — depending on the extent of the damage.